 It doesn’t matter if you’re Mac or PC, computer companies appreciate that you ARE the future and offer hefty student discounts.
 If you require software, like Adobe Creative Suite for example, find their discounts too!
 They’re out there if you look!

-Your Student I.D.
+Your student I.D.

 It may not end up looking pretty (Come on, does ANY I.D?!), but the perks it will earn you should help you forget about all that.
-Several businesses - from bookstores to automotive services to the most important of all – FOOD industries – will offer significant discounts or rewards (think: BOGO) to college-aged student who present a school I.D.
+Several businesses - from bookstores to automotive services to the most important of all – FOOD industries – will offer significant discounts or rewards (think: BOGO) to college-aged students who present a school I.D.
 Again, do your research, and don’t be afraid to just ask!